ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Admin_1_Eng.md

 **Garbage Collection Thread (Ager)

-Using MVCC can cause old and unnecessary data to remain in memory.
+Using the MVCC can cause old and unnecessary data to remain in memory.
 As soon as some data becomes unnecessary, the garbage collection thread recovers memory space so that it can be reused, in order to maximize the efficiency of memory usage.
 The garbage collection thread is also called the ager.

 **Log Flush Thread**